ceph/ceph/doc/rados/configuration/ceph-conf.rst

 where ``$cluster`` is the cluster's name (default ``ceph``).

 The Ceph configuration file uses an *ini* style syntax.
-You can add comments by preceding comments with a pound sign (#) or a semi-colon (;).
+You can add comment text after a pound sign (#) or a semi-colon (;).
 For example:

 .. code-block:: ini